 Projects per year

 I am a literary critic and cultural historian.
-My principal areas of research interest are neo-Edwardian and Edwardian literature and culture, life writing, and the architectural humanities, from the later nineteenth century until the present.
+My principal areas of research interest are neo-Edwardian and Edwardian literature and culture, life writing, women's writing and the architectural humanities, from the later nineteenth century until the present.

 - Present-Day Victorians: Neo-Victorian Fiction and Film (year 4 option)

 I have been nominated for five Teaching Excellence Awards by Strathclyde Students’ Union.